Cancel anytime

 Market Risk

-The primary risks include interest rate risk (rising rates can decrease bond values) and credit risk (the risk that issuers may default on their debt obligations).
+The ETF is subject to interest rate risk (rising rates can decrease bond values) and credit risk (risk of issuers defaulting on their debt).
+However, the investment-grade rating of its holdings mitigates some credit risk.

 Investor Profile